shimoli007/vendor-analytics/README.md

-# Twiga Foods Vendor Analytics System
+# Foods Vendor Analytics System

 ## Project Overview
-An ETL and analytics system for Twiga Foods' B2B platform that processes vendor order data to provide actionable business insights.
+An ETL and analytics system for a Foods' B2B platform that processes vendor order data to provide actionable business insights.

 ### Business Context
 - Processes data for 140,000+ small retailers